nasa/cmr-stac/README.md

 for searching and browsing STAC catalogs.

 CMR-STAC acts as a proxy between the CMR repository and STAC API queries.
-The goal is to expose CMR's vast collections of geosptial data as a STAC-compliant API.
+The goal is to expose CMR's vast collections of geospatial data as a STAC-compliant API.
 Even though the core metadata remains the same, a benefit of the CMR-STAC proxy is the ability to use the growing ecosystem of STAC software.
 Underneath, STAC API queries are translated into CMR queries which are sent to CMR and the responses are translated into STAC Collections and Items.